ttwag/P11_LRU_Cache/README.md

 |------:|----:|-----:|

 ## Acronym and Definition
-* **LRU (Least Recently Used)** - a cache replacement policy when the cache is full.
-It replaces the least-recently used block by the new block.
+* **LRU (Least-Recently-Used)** - a cache replacement policy when the cache is full.
+It replaces the least-recently-used block by the new block.
 * **MRU (Most Recently Used)** - the most recently used (read or write) block in the cache.
 * **LSB (Least Significant Bit)** - the right most bit in a binary number.
 * **Cache Hit** - when you read a cache, and the data stored in the memory address you want to read **is in the cache**.
 Since there's no data in this cache, finding the same tag in cache is a cache hit.